petal07/HospitalScheduler/README.md

 ## What You Need
 - Haskell's GHC (see https://www.haskell.org/downloads/)
-- csv file in the same folder as source code
+- csv input file in the same folder as source code

 ## Example Input